By Kristan Higgins

 At night, after a supper of Food That Would Keep Us Alive, Tweety occasionally eating a piece of bread from my mother’s lips, as I struggled not to dry heave or mention bird-borne pathogens, I’d ask Poe if she wanted to play Scrabble or Apples to Apples or Monopoly.
 Shockingly, she did not and would go upstairs to listen to more screamo music.

 I finished Now That You Mention It, in one day.
 I did like it, obviously, because I couldn’t put it down.
 But it’s not amongst my favorite Kristan Higgins.
 I’m not sure why.
-It’s a more serious novel more about a dysfunctional family and how those that remain are reconciled.
+It’s a more serious novel about a dysfunctional family and how those that remain are reconciled.
 It is about two young girls and how the abandonment by their father wreaks devastating consequences for them both.
-One ends up in prison and our heroine, Nora, manages to pull herself out of the black hole of her childhood and become a doctor by hard work and leaving the cruel and hurtful climate of her childhood home by winning a scholarship to Tufts University.
+One ends up in prison and our heroine, Nora, manages to pull herself out of the black hole of her childhood and become a doctor through hard work and leaving the cruel and hurtful climate of her childhood home by winning a scholarship to Tufts University.
 The Higgins humor is still there, just not as pervasive as in her early works.
 Here’s one of my favorite descriptions of her Mother:

 I still had my Maine medical license, just in case my mom ever needed me in an emergency, though she wasn’t the type to have emergencies, and certainly not the type to call me if she did.
 Say a grizzly bear came down from Canada and bit off her arm.
 Mom would just shoot the bear, sew her arm back on with the thick black thread she used to sew our buttons back on when we were kids, then butcher the bear, make it into chili and use the skin as a rug.